‘TOOTH AND CLAW’

 I liked the Scottish setting in this episode, even though it was filmed in Wales. 😀 Seeing the Doctor and Rose in Scotland makes me want to go there as I usually go there with my parents for our summer holidays.

 Derek Riddell guest stars as Sir Robert MacLeish.
 Sir Robert is forced by the monks to betray the Queen.
 He redeems himself by helping the Doctor and Rose to save Queen Victoria from the werewolf.

 Ian Hanmore guest stars as Father Angelo, the leader of the monks.
 He’s pretty scary when he has this fixed belief and is ruthless when he tries to get his way to unleash the werewolf on the Queen.

 There’s also Michelle Duncan as the lovely Lady Isobel; Jamie Sives as Captain Reynolds; Ron Donachie as the Stewart; Ruthie Milne as Flora the maid and Tom Smith as the Werewolf Host.

-I like how the episode ends with the Doctor and Rose knighted and banished by Queen Victoria.
+I liked how the episode ended with the Doctor and Rose knighted and banished by Queen Victoria.
 ‘Tooth and Claw’ has been one gripping episode to watch.
 It will scare the living daylights out of you as it did me.
 Pauline Collins is great as Queen Victoria and the CGI werewolf was very impressive.